ofiwg/libfabric/man/fi_getinfo.3.md

   write memory operations from remote endpoints.
 This flag requires that FI_RMA and/or FI_ATOMIC be set.

-*FI_REMOTE_SIGNAL*
-: Indicates that the endpoint support the FI_REMOTE_SIGNAL flag on data transfer operations.
-Support requires marking outbound data transfers as signaled and handling incoming transfers appropriately.

 *FI_CANCEL*
 : Indicates that the user desires the ability to cancel outstanding data transfer operations.
 If FI_CANCEL is not set, a provider may